Chapter 2 Reading in data locally and from the web

 write_csv(no_official_lang_data, "data/no_official_languages.csv")

-2.8 Scraping data off the web using R
+2.8 Obtaining data from the web

-2.8.1 HTML and CSS selectors
+HTML and CSS selectors

 <span class="result-meta">